-What should you expect to pay for Utah wedding photography in 2021?
+What should you expect to pay a Utah wedding photographer in 2022?
 This question can be difficult to answer - especially because many photographers don't post their prices online.
 I know for many photographers this is a personal choice.
 Many believe this increases their inquiries and leads.
 On the other hand, other photographers like myself choose to have more transparent photography prices.
 Personally, I think this helps keep me busy with clients who are legitimately interested in working with me instead of answering loads of emails!
 That means more time capturing and editing photos and less office work!

 If you're preparing to get married in Utah, here's what you need to know about wedding photographer costs: